 Earl waved to me to sit down.
 Then said very seriously: "You were bitten, but you won't find the mark.
 Not on your skin, at least.
 You were bitten in the spirit.
 That snake was your power animal.
 It's marked you out for the voodoo conjure path.
 And your life will never be the same again - believe me."

 That was when Earl Marlowe became my teacher and mentor on the path of voodoo conjure.

-He immediately re-named me "Doktor Snake" - a rock and roll writer and guitar player riding helter-skelter down the mysterious conjure highway, where dreams become real and the safety of everyday life crumbles from your grasp.
+He immediately re-named me "Doktor Snake" - a writer and guitar player riding helter-skelter down the mysterious conjure highway, where dreams become real and the safety of everyday life crumbles from your grasp.

 Earl and I had many wild and mystical adventures after that fateful summer's day.
-Many are chronicled in my book, Doktor Snake's Voodoo Spellbook, published by St. Martin's Press.
-Others will be related in future books.
+Many are chronicled in my book, Doktor Snake's Voodoo Spellbook, originally published by St. Martin's Press.
 At the day's end, the sun had sunk low in the western sky.
 And I knew I had become a twilight believer.
 And that I'd caught a glimpse of the whirling glimmersparks that dance on the edge or fate and reality.